dewynl/msc-ai-capstone-project/docs/dissertation.md

 **Phase 2 Contribution:** Proved the effectiveness of RAG-based component assembly for educational content, whilst revealing the challenge of neural model integration.

-**Phase 3 Contribution:** Made significant progress in integrating neural intelligence with structural reliability through function calling architecture, demonstrating potential for smaller models to achieve structured generation through task decomposition.
-However, systematic evaluation (Section A.7) subsequently revealed task complexity challenges that motivated further architectural refinement.
+**Function Calling Exploration Contribution:** Revealed the fundamental limitation that architectural sophistication cannot overcome task complexity bottlenecks.
+Despite sound DSL design and robust execution engine implementation, the function calling approach achieved 0% evaluation pass rate (Section A.7) because the task of generating exact UUIDs to reference 960 database components exceeded small model capacity.
+This failure provided the critical insight that task formulation—simplifying from UUID generation to index-based selection—matters more than architectural innovation.

+**Final Solution Contribution:** Achieved 100% structural validity and 96% pedagogical quality through markdown generation with index-based component selection (documented in Section A.9).
+By reducing the task from UUID memorisation (960 unique 32-character identifiers) to index selection ([0], [1], [2]), the approach enabled a 60M parameter model to succeed where more complex architectures had failed.

 ### A.5.3 Methodological Insights

 **Key Research Insights:**
-1. **Failure Analysis Value:** Systematic analysis of failure modes proved more valuable than immediate success, leading to fundamental insights about task decomposition
+1. **Failure Analysis Value:** Systematic analysis of failure modes proved more valuable than immediate success.
+The function calling exploration's 0% pass rate led to the critical insight about task complexity bottlenecks
-2. **Architectural Innovation Over Scaling:** The breakthrough came from architectural innovation rather than model scaling or data augmentation
+2. **Task Formulation Over Architectural Sophistication:** The breakthrough came from task simplification (UUID → index) rather than architectural innovation or model scaling.
+A 60M parameter model with a simplified task outperformed more complex architectures with unfeasible tasks
-3. **Domain-Specific Solutions:** Educational domain requirements informed architectural decisions that proved generalizable to other structured generation tasks
-4. **Intermediate Representations:** Function calls provided an effective intermediate representation that preserved semantics while enabling structural reliability
+3. **Cognitive Complexity Reduction:** Reducing task complexity from UUID generation (960 unique identifiers) to index-based selection ([0], [1], [2]) enabled reliable generation.
+This demonstrates the importance of aligning task formulation with model capacity
+4. **Evidence-Based Decision Making:** The comprehensive decision analysis (Section A.8) evaluating 11 solution pathways ensured systematic exploration rather than reactive pivoting, leading to optimal solution selection

 ## A.6 Implementation Lessons and Future Research Directions